 The Lincolnshire Wildlife nature reserve at the Kirby on Bain gravel pits is also an excellent bird-watching site, as in spring and summer the shallow water, with its numerous spits and islands, suits many breeding birds.

-For more about Kirkby on Bain, please visit:
+For some other perspectives on Kirkby on Bain, please visit:

 I take every care to test all external links at the time of publication but it is not possible to periodically test them.
 I cannot therefore take any responsibility for such websites, especially in terms of reliability, content or security.